 - Anti Apartheid Campaigners – Bert Pearce

 With financial support from the Tesco Community Fund ‘Bags of Help’ scheme, and participation from UNA Exchange international volunteers, Wales for Peace renovated the garden as part of WCIA’s #Somme100 events, ahead of its 30th anniversary in 2018.
 Ideas for new art installations from young people across Wales focused on the UN Sustainable Development Goals (SDGs), now defining world development challenges for current and future generations.

-Unfortunately, due to the change in ownership of the Temple over 2016-18 (from Public Health Wales to Cardiff University), the groundworks and relaying of the mosaic were unable to proceed; but WCIA is seeking a funder who will enable us to ‘complete the vision’ for a new Peace Garden SDGs Mosaic and art installations over 2019-24 (the 75th anniversary of the UN).
+Due to the change in ownership of the Temple over 2016-18 (from Public Health Wales to Cardiff University), the groundworks and relaying of the mosaic were unable to proceed; but WCIA is seeking a funder who will enable us to ‘complete the vision’ for a new Peace Garden SDGs Mosaic and art installations over 2019-24 (the 75th anniversary of the UN).

 Between 2015-18, working with UNA Exchange, Wales for Peace supported three ‘Peace Camps’, bringing international volunteers together with youth volunteers from across South Wales to work on the peace garden.

 The Summer 2015 peace camp focused on clearing and renovating the Peace Garden, producing new mini-mosiacs for the entrance portico, and sharing youth views on current peace issues.

 - Photos from Peace Garden Workcamp, Summer 2015 and Mosaic Workshops.

 The Summer 2016 peace camp worked with BME Women from the Riverside Community to build relationships and gather stories through growing food together, producing a series of digital stories – collected together on the ‘Growing Peace Stories’ blog.